CPPM Procedure Chapter E: Special Types of Disbursements

 - Unexpected Return Home

-Note: For full details of the terms and conditions of the above and other benefits associated with the use of the card, employees should consult the information package received with their cards.
+Note: For full details of the terms and conditions of the above and other benefits associated with the use of the card, employees should consult the information package received with their cards or contact their ministry card coordinator.

 Renewal of the card is at the option of the card issuer.
 A ministry, the Office of the Comptroller General or the cardholder may also request cancellation of a card.

-The travel card provided by the Bank of Montreal is a personal pay / shared liability product.
-The Province is liable for all legitimate travel expenses for which the employee has not been reimbursed, and the employee is liable for any unauthorized charges and for approved travel expenses for which he/she has already been reimbursed.
+The travel card provided by BMO is a personal pay / shared liability product.
+The Province is liable for all legitimate travel expenses for which the employee has not been reimbursed, and the employee is liable for any unauthorized charges and for approved travel expenses for which they have already been reimbursed.
 It is the employee's responsibility to pay the monthly statement balance in full by the due date.
 It is therefore essential that employees and ministry staff submit and process travel voucher reimbursements in a timely manner to avoid account delinquencies and interest charges.

 Any provincial government employee, or incumbent of a government position (i.e. an individual seconded from an organization outside the provincial government, but not a contractor, volunteer, etc.) or Order-in-Council appointee is eligible to apply for a travel card.